 With incidents like the Ever Given in the Suez canal and the COVID-19 pandemic, the shipping industry is expected to surge.

 Transporting goods has never been more challenging.
 Many companies are recovering financially due to the collapse in oil prices, and price wars ignite as shipping rates go through the roof.

-Industry leaders in maritime container shipping Maersk and Evergreen, are reporting record revenues and forecasts well into the near future.
-With port bottlenecks and congestion concerns getting worse, business and consumer demand are not going anywhere anytime soon.
+Industry leaders in maritime container shipping like Maersk and Ever Given report record revenues and forecasts well into the near future.
+With port bottlenecks and congestion concerns worsening, business and consumer demand are not going anywhere soon.

-For a more in-depth look at intermodal containers read our post about everything you want and need to know about containerization.
+Read our post about everything you want and need to know about containerization for a more in-depth look at intermodal containers.